A Prospect Theoretic Approach for Trust Management in IoT Networks under Manipulation Attacks: Model Simulation and Results

-As discussed, there exists three weight functions associated with probabilities of each outcome which contribute to the difference between the utility value obtained by EUT and PT.
-According to Fig.~\ref{EUT4}, if we consider $P_{attack} = 0.1$, the expected utility value is higher than prospect theory utility value when $P_{detect} = 1$ since $P_{attack} = 0.1$ has higher negative effect on PT than EUT because of value and weight functions.
-As we decrease the detection accuracy from $P_{detect} = 1$, utility values obtained by PT and EUT start to decrease.
+As was discussed, the three weighting functions associated with probabilities of each outcome in PT contribute to the difference between the utility values obtained by EUT and PT.
+According to Figure~\ref{EUT4}, under $P_{attack} = 0.1$, the expected utility value is higher than prospect theory utility value when $P_{detect} = 1$ because $P_{attack} = 0.1$ has higher negative effect on PT than EUT due to value and weighting functions.
+As we reduce the detection accuracy from $P_{detect} = 1$, utility values obtained by PT and EUT start to decrease.
 However, this negative effect in PT is more than EUT until we reach $P_{detect} = 0.7$ ($P_{undetected}\geq0.3$).
-As per Fig.~\ref{weight function}, for small probabilities (less than 0.3), we consider higher weights than the actual probabilities in prospect theory.
-Therefore, it is expected that reduction of $P_{detect}$ from 1 to 0.7 which is equivalent to increase of $P_{undecided}$ from 0 to 0.3 has higher negative effect on the utility obtained by prospect theory than expected utility theory.
-However, according to the weight function, the trend of this effect will change for larger probabilities (larger than 0.3) which means utility values obtained by EUT should decrease with higher rate.
-However, as the detection accuracy decreases, the number of undecided devices increases.
-According to Fig.~\ref{value function}, the increase of undecided devices will incur more significant negative effect on PT than EUT.
-Therefore, as shown in Fig.~\ref{EUT4}, for $P_{detect}\leq0.7$ ($P_{undecided}\geq0.3$), these two effects cancel out each other in a fashion that utility values obtained by EUT and PT decrease with the same rate.
+According to Figure~\ref{weight function}, in prospect theory, we consider higher weights than the actual probabilities for small probabilities (less than 0.3).
+Therefore, it is expected that reduction of $P_{detect}$ from 1 to 0.7 which is equivalent to increase of $P_{undecided}$ from 0 to 0.3 has higher negative effect on the utilities obtained by prospect theory than expected utility theory.
+However, according to Figure~\ref{weight function}, the trend of this effect will change for larger probabilities (larger than 0.3) which means utility values obtained by EUT should decrease with higher rate.
+However, as the detection accuracy decreases, the number of undecided data inputs increases.
+According to Figure~\ref{value function}, the increase of undecided data inputs will cause more significant negative effect on PT than EUT.
+Therefore, as shown in Figure~\ref{EUT4}, for $P_{detect}\leq0.7$ ($P_{undecided}\geq0.3$), these two effects cancel out each other in a fashion that utility values obtained by EUT and PT decrease with the same rate.